Neutron moderation spectrum considering inelastic scattering: Neutron inelastic scattering law considering moderator nuclei thermal motion

 Therefore the obtained neutron inelastic scattering law considering thermal motion of moderating medium nuclei is the following:

-In the conclusion of the section let's stress that the law of inelastic scattering (\ref{eq50}) is given for averaged neutron energy after scattering $E_1$.
+In the conclusion of the section Let us stress that the law of inelastic scattering (\ref{eq50}) is given for averaged neutron energy after scattering $E_1$.
 The neutron energy averaging is made across thermal (chaotic) motion of the neutron moderating medium nuclei and across isotropic neutron source.
 As follows from the scattering law (\ref{eq50}) all the neutrons emitted by the isotropic neutron source and having energy $E_{10}^{(L)}$ prior to scattering at the moderating medium nuclei, after inelastic scattering at moderating medium nuclei will have energy $E_1$ averaged across thermal (chaotic) motion of the moderating medium nuclei and across isotropic neutron source with probability given by (\ref{eq50}).

-As will be shown below, the obtained scattering law in form (\ref{eq50}) enables obtaining expressions for neutron flux density and neutron energy spectra, moderating in different moderating media considering temperature of the moderating medium.
+As will be shown below, the obtained scattering law in form (\ref{eq50}) enables obtaining expressions for neutron flux density and neutron energy spectra in different moderators as a function of temperature.